keltia/fetiche-rs/README.md

 - Add more tests & benchmarks.
 - [Polars] instead of [Datafusion] to simplify?
 We are not using (nor plan to) all the datafusion features.
-- Integration of Sennhive and Thales antennas in `formats` and `sources` when we have docs.
+- Integration of Avionix and Thales/Senhive antennas in `formats` and `sources` when we have docs.

 Done: